Blog

 Constant Feeling of Tiredness and Weakness

-One of the initial signs of potassium deficiency is you start feeling tired and fatigued without any explicable reason (of course there are many other reasons for feeling fatigued.
+One of the initial signs of potassium deficiency is that you start feeling tired without any explicable reason (of course, there are many other reasons for feeling fatigued.
 Check with your doctor to confirm the exact reason).
-Potassium along with calcium is responsible for regulating cell functions, which are deemed important for muscle contraction.
+Potassium, along with calcium, is responsible for regulating cell functions, which are deemed important for muscle contraction.
 With low potassium levels in the blood, muscles produce weaker contractions, which get highlighted by a constant feeling of exhaustion even when you haven’t been part of a rigorous physical activity.

-Furthermore, deficiency of potassium can affect the physiological activity of other nutrients.
-Research has suggested that the production of insulin can be affected by a potassium deficiency which then spikes the levels of blood glucose.
-A sludgy blood circulation where cells can’t get enough necessary nutrition and oxygen also set off the feeling of exhaustion and weakness.
+Furthermore, a deficiency of potassium can affect the physiological activity of other nutrients.
+Research has suggested that the production of insulin can be affected by a potassium deficiency, which then spikes the levels of blood glucose.
+A sludgy blood circulation where cells can’t get enough necessary nutrition and oxygen also sets off the feeling of exhaustion and weakness.

 Frequent Muscle Cramps

-Signaling of muscle cells that are involved in contractions are regulated by potassium channels.
-The nerve signals sent by the brain to end and start muscle contractions are actually relayed through potassium channels.
+Signaling of muscle cells that are involved in contractions is regulated by potassium channels.
+The nerve signals sent by the brain to end and start muscle contractions are relayed through potassium channels.

 When there is an insufficient amount of potassium in the blood, it becomes difficult for the brain to effectively relay the signals regarding muscle contraction, which results in frequent cramps and spasms.